RobertSilkRoadProfessionals/DesignPatternsStrategyAndMediator/README.md

 - Enhance the documentation
 - Add unit tests

+## 💻 AI Generation

+This project, including the code and Slidev presentation, was 99% generated using LLM Copilot Claude Sonnet 4.
+I used the following prompts -
+1. I want to illustrate the value of design patterns in Object Oriented programming, particularly when dealing with badly written legacy code.
+I want to create an example of a badly written order processing class.
+The order processing class will take a very complicated Order object, which contains products, product ensembles (a set of products), and product kits (a new kind of set of products).
+Products have RRP, VAT, and quantities.
+Orders have discount codes, payment methods, and actual price paid.
+The class should be a big ball of mud, and will change various properties in Order, so it will be hard to make the changes we need - which is to report various details to a Retail Audit system via a generated CSV file.
+I want to then illustrate how the Strategy Pattern and Mediator Pattern can improve the CSV logic.
+Please make sure that the legacy code can be improved using Strategy Pattern and Mediator Pattern

+Note: had to "Try again" a few times

+2. Add a suitable .gitignore file and commit to the git repository
+3. Now create a presentation using Slidev.
+I will present this to a group of software engineers who use English as their second language.
+They have already had a seminar on SOLID code principles, and now we are doing a presentation on Deisgn Patterns.
+My colleagues will present on Creational and Structural Patterns, then I need to create a presentation to follow on from that, explaining Behavioral Patterns using Strategy and Mediator as examples.
+The presentation should avoid too much information on each slide (example code is good though), and take only 30 minutes to present.
+Please ask me for any more information you need to make the presentation suitable for them

+**Copilot then asked the following questions -** Questions about your audience and presentation context:
+Audience Experience Level:

+What's their experience level with design patterns?
+Are they familiar with the concept but not the specific patterns?
+Do they work primarily in C#/.NET, or should I keep examples more language-agnostic?
+Presentation Flow:

+Should I briefly recap what Behavioral Patterns are, or will your colleagues have covered the three pattern categories (Creational, Structural, Behavioral)?
+Do you want me to focus more on the "why" (problems these patterns solve) or the "how" (implementation details)?
+Real-world Context:

+Would you like me to reference the order processing example we just built, or create simpler, more focused examples?
+Are there specific pain points or scenarios from their current work that would resonate?
+Interactive Elements:

+Would you like discussion points or questions to engage the audience?
+Any preference for slide transitions or animations to help with the flow?
+Key Takeaways:

+What's the main goal?
+Should they be able to identify when to use these patterns, implement them, or both?
+Do you want to include "anti-patterns" or common mistakes to avoid?

+4. 1.
+Most are familiar with design patterns.
+A few are fairly new programmers, so need clear guidance on how to use design patterns.
+They primarily use C# 2.
+No need for a recap.
+"Why" is more useful than "how".
+3. The example we built should be fine, but you can make the code simpler if it helps.
+4. add some discussion points if it helps 5. knowing when to use patterns is the most important, because if they forget how then they can check the Internet.
+No need for anti-patterns

+It then failed to generate the Slidev presentation properly, but the slides.md was correct and I manually fixed it.

 ## 📄 License

 This project is for educational purposes.
 Feel free to use it for learning and teaching design patterns.